julianpeeters/avro-scala-macro-annotation-examples/README.md

 Annotated case classes that implement `SpecificRecord` are compatible with any Avro tool that takes care to not use the reflective constructors of the SpecificRecord API:

-Compatible with the following
+Examples of compatibility with the following:

-- Avro
+- Avro*
 - Scalding

-Incompatible with the following:
-Spark

-//TODO: Type Provider Examples in Apache Avro, Scalding, Spark, Scalavro, Salat-Avro, Scoobi
+- Spark*

+*requires a schema be passed in order to avoid reflection